AmeliaSZK/CoulAdj-JS/README.md

 # Colour Adjacencies
 Reads an image and outputs the colour adjacencies in a TSV format.
+Intended to be used in a web browser locally, without sending any data to a server.

 Primary objective is to help me learn basic web development.
-Intended to be used in a web browser locally, without sending any data to a server.

 This project declares conformity to [SemVer 2.0.0](https://semver.org/spec/v2.0.0.html).
+There is currently no API version number, because there has been no public release.

+**This project is still in development and is not ready for public consumption.**

 "Colour" and "color" will be used interchangeably and arbitrarily in both the code and documentation.

-This project is still in development.

 Long term objective is to port this as an Excel Add-In.